Adding constraints to BSDEs with Jumps: an alternative to multidimensional reflections: Constrained Backward SDEs with jumps

 \end{enumerate}

-\begin{Remark} {\rm Under Assumption {\bf (H0)} (i) and (ii), existence and uniqueness of a solution $(Y,Z,U,K)$ to the BSDE \reff{BSDEgen} with $K$ $=$ $0$ follows from classical results on BSDEs with jumps, see \cite{barbucpar97} or \cite{tanli94} for example.
-In order to add the $h$-constraint \reff{hcons}, one needs as usual to relax the dynamics of $Y$ by adding the non decreasing process $K$ in \reff{BSDEgen}.
+\begin{Remark} {\rm Under Assumption {\bf (H0)} (i) and (ii), existence and uniqueness of a solution $(Y,Z,U,K)$ to the BSDE \reff{BSDEgen} with $K$ $=$ $0$ follows from classical results on BSDEs with jumps, see Lemma 2.4 in \cite{tanli94}.
+In order to add the $h$-constraint \reff{hcons}, one needs as usual to relax the dynamics of $Y$ by injecting the non-decreasing process $K$ in \reff{BSDEgen}.
 In mathematical finance, the purpose of this new process $K$ is to increase the super replication price $Y$ of a contingent claim, under additional portfolio constraints.
-In order to find a minimal solution to the constrained BSDE \reff{BSDEgen}-\reff{hcons}, the nondecreasing property of $h$ is crucial for stating comparison principles needed in the penalization approach.
-The simpler example of constraint function to keep in mind is $h(.,u,i)$ $=$ $c(.,i)-u$, i.e. upper-bounded jumps constraint.} \end{Remark}
+In order to find a minimal solution to the constrained BSDE \reff{BSDEgen}-\reff{hcons}, the nondecreasing property of $h$ is crucial for stating comparison principles needed in the penalization approach. }\end{Remark}

-\begin{Remark} {\rm Part (iii) of Assumption {\bf (H0)} constrains the form of the dependence of the driver in the jump component of the BSDE.
-It is inspired from \cite{roy06} and will ensure comparison results for BSDEs driven by this type of driver. } \end{Remark}
+\begin{Remark} {\rm Part (iii) of Assumption {\bf (H0)} constrains the dependence of the driver $f$ with respect to the jump component of the BSDE.
+It is inspired by \cite{roy06} and will ensure comparison results for BSDEs driven by this type of driver, as detailed in Section \ref{App Comp Jumps}. } \end{Remark}